The asymptotic expansion of the spacetime metric at the event horizon: Introduction

 \begin{definition} A smooth Killing vector field $W$ on $M$, such that

-is lightlike and tangent to $\H$, is called a \emph{horizon Killing vector field} on $M$.
-A smooth lightlike hypersurface $\H$, with a horizon Killing vector field $W$, is called a \emph{Killing horizon} in $M$. \end{definition}
+is nowhere vanishing, lightlike and tangent to $\H$, is called a \emph{horizon Killing vector field} on $M$ with respect to $\H$.
+A smooth lightlike hypersurface $\H$, with respect to which there is a horizon Killing vector field on $M$, is called a \emph{Killing horizon} in $M$. \end{definition}

 Assuming the curvature condition

 for all $X \in T\H$, the existence of a horizon Killing vector field implies that the surface gravity is constant, i.e.\ that there is a constant $\kappa \in \R$, called \emph{surface gravity}, such that